 The Story Behind the Cloud

-On October 1, 2020, the El Paso Children’s Museum leadership and award-winning international architects from Snøhetta unveiled the final designs of the world-class, one-of-a-kind building during the groundbreaking at the museum’s location at 201 W. Main in downtown El Paso.
+On October 1, 2020, the El Paso Children’s Museum and Science Center leadership and award-winning international architects from Snøhetta unveiled the final designs of the world-class, one-of-a-kind building during the groundbreaking at the museum’s location at 201 W. Main in downtown El Paso.

 The building’s singular geometries immediately set it apart from the El Paso skyline.
 The base is wrapped in glass, providing enticing interior views.
 The building is topped by a rippling succession of barrel vaults that soar to a cloud-like crown, like the clouds that hover over the El Paso borderland.